 It didn't happen often and wasn't a big deal to correct, but it did happen a few times when I would initially put the strap on.

-The Slide Strap is currently available in 3 different colors and can be picked up at Amazon at an affordable price.
+The Slide Strap is can be picked up at Amazon.

 Best Strap for Small Cameras: The Saigon Strap from Case Logic